OpenImageDebugger/OpenImageDebugger/README.md

 [![Build Status](https://cloud.drone.io/api/badges/OpenImageDebugger/OpenImageDebugger/status.svg)](https://cloud.drone.io/OpenImageDebugger/OpenImageDebugger)
 [![Build Status](https://travis-ci.com/OpenImageDebugger/OpenImageDebugger.svg?branch=wip%2Fdarwin-support)](https://travis-ci.com/OpenImageDebugger/OpenImageDebugger)

-# GDB ImageWatch: The advanced Image Debugger
+# Open Image Debugger
-GDB ImageWatch is a tool for visualizing in-memory buffers during debug sessions using GDB.
-It works out of the box with instances of the OpenCV `Mat` class, but can also be customized to work with any arbitrary data structure.
+Open Image Debugger is a tool for visualizing in-memory buffers during debug sessions, compatible with both GDB and LLDB.
+It works out of the box with instances of the OpenCV `Mat` class and `Eigen` matrices, but can also be customized to work with any arbitrary data structure.

 ![](doc/sample_window.png)

-## Features
+### Features

 * GUI interactivity:
     * Scroll to zoom, left click+drag to move the buffer around;
     * Rotate buffers 90&deg; clockwise or counterclockwise;
     * Go-to widget that quickly takes you to any arbitrary pixel location;
-* Buffer values: Zoom in close enough to see the numerical values of the buffer.
+* Buffer values: Zoom in close enough to inspect the numerical contents of any pixel.
 * Auto update: Whenever a breakpoint is hit, the buffer view is automatically updated.
 * Auto contrast: The entire range of values present in the buffer can be